du5rte/notebook/JSON/02 jwt.md

 ## JWT
-Json Web Tokens are most commonly used to pass data securely and to represent an authentication
+Json Web Tokens are most commonly used for authentication and passing data securely

 #### Header
 Contains information about the `type` and `algorithm`